-- Select Draw > Circle > Circle 2 Point, or click the down arrow next to the Circle button on the Draw toolbar and select Circle - 2 Point. - 2.
+- Select Draw > Circle > Circle 2 Point, or click the down arrow next to the Circle button on the Draw toolbar and select Circle 2 Point. - 2.
 Click a point in the drawing.
 The circle will grow from this point. - 3.
 Move your pointer away from the selected point.
 The farther you move away from this point, the larger the circle becomes. - 4.
-When the circle is the desired size, click to finbutton on the Draw toolbar, then select either Ellipse - Axis or Ellipse - Center.
+When the circle is the desired size, click to finish.